redevdevelopers/vex-hex/README.md

 We have adopted some cross-platform, compiler integrated analyzers.
 They can provide warnings when you are editing, building inside IDE or from command line, as-if they are provided by the compiler itself.

 JetBrains ReSharper InspectCode is also used for wider rule sets.
 You can run it from PowerShell with `.\InspectCode.ps1`.
 Alternatively, you can install ReSharper or use Rider to get inline support in your IDE of choice.

-## Contributing

-When it comes to contributing to the project, the two main things you can do to help out are reporting issues and submitting pull requests.
-Please refer to the [contributing guidelines](CONTRIBUTING.md) to understand how to help in the most effective way possible.

-If you wish to help with localisation efforts, head over to [crowdin](https://crowdin.com/project/osu-web).

-We love to reward quality contributions.
-If you have made a large contribution, or are a regular contributor, you are welcome to [submit an expense via opencollective](https://opencollective.com/ppy/expenses/new).
-If you have any questions, feel free to [reach out to peppy](mailto:pe@ppy.sh) before doing so.

 ## Licence